 So, we ended up in a bit of a funky situation.
 We implemented the XG as the default gateway for all VLANs, then created a pfsense virtual machine.

 The pfsense box had the “LAN” side connected into each one of our internal VLAN’s and then it’s WAN interface into the Sophos XG.
 The PFsense then connected to the OpenVPN provider and we thought, easy peasy!
 Except for one quite large problem..

 When the traffic from the openvpn IP came in, this is what happened:

 Now, the problem with this, is that the Sophos XG, right at the end of the chain, had no state for the traffic hitting it.
 So it rejected the stream with “INVALID_TRAFFIC”.
 The traffic coming in, has to leave back out through the Pfsense box.
 What was happening here, was the server was routing it all back out through the default gateway, which in most cases would be the PF, but in our case was the XG.

 So, we thought we would end up with two rather strange situations out of this, Pfsense between the XG and the “Internet”, thusly creating a triple nat scenario, or a “bridge”.
 OR working out how to send the traffic back to the originator, via Pfsense.

 We opted for the latter, and discovered a very handy article from 7 years ago with this information:

-So, we created a port forward rule to test this out as so:
+So, we created a port forward rule to test this out.

 and then disabled automatic outbound NAt rule generation, created the relevant mappings, as well as the mapping as mentioned on the above screenshot for the LAN interface.
 Like so: